When connecting over TCP using the DoBroadcast=NONE parameter, the client makes a TCP connection, then verifies that the name

 If the server is using -sb 0 or BroadcastListener=NO, the client does not need to specify DoBroadcast=NONE to connect to it,

-although the client must still specify HOST=.
+although the client must still specify the HOST protocol option.
 The dblocate utility will not find the server.

-It is recommended that you only use this parameter in the rare circumstance where it is not possible to give each server a
+It is recommended that you only use this protocol option in the rare circumstance where it is not possible to give each server

-unique server name, and use that unique name to connect.
-Giving each server a unique server name, and connecting to the server
+a unique server name, and use that unique name to connect.
+Giving each server a unique server name, and connecting to the